edahelsinki/slisemap_interactive/README.md

 Interactive plots for [Slisemap](https://github.com/edahelsinki/slisemap) using [Dash](https://dash.plotly.com/).
 This package can be used in four different ways:

-1. __Standalone:__ To start a standalone dash app just run `slisemap-interactive path/to/slisemap/object.sm` (if the package has been installed) or `python slisemap-interactive/app.py path/to/slisemap/object.sm` (in the root of the repository).
+1. __Standalone:__ To start a standalone dash app just run `slisemap-interactive path/to/slisemap/object.sm` (if the package has been installed) or `python -m slisemap_interactive path/to/slisemap/object.sm` (in the root of the repository).

 2. __REPL:__ Use it as replacement plots for Slisemap from an interactive Python terminal.
 (TODO: instructions)